WLAN-Pi/wlanpi-profiler/README.md

 please note that the client will match the capabilities advertised by an access point. for instance, a 3 spatial stream client will tell a 2 spatial stream AP that it only supports 2 spatial streams. the profiler attempts to address this issue by advertising the highest feature sets.

-## profiling results (*WARNING* subject to change in future versions)
+## viewing client results and reports (*WARNING* how to view results are subject to change in future versions)

-the client's capabilities are analyzed based on the client's association frame. the client will send an association frame when it attempts to associate to the profiler's fake AP.
+the clients capabilities are determined based on analyzing the clients association frame.

+the client will send an association frame when it attempts to associate to the profilers fake AP.

-once profiled, a textual report prints in real-time to the screen, and results write to a directory on the WLAN Pi server. results include a copy of the report and also the association frame in PCAP format.
+once profiled, a text report prints in real-time to the screen, and results write to a local directory on the WLAN Pi host.

+results include a copy of the text report and the association frame in PCAP format. the result is also saved to a `.csv` report.

+results and reports can be retrieved from the WebUI of the WLAN PI by browsing to `http://<wlanpi_ip_addr>/profiler`.

+## client capabilities diff (*experimental*)

-when profiled, a hash of the capabilities is calculated. if a subsequent association requests is seen, the hash is compared to what is in memory. if the hash is the same, it is ignored. if the hash is different, the request is profiled.
+when a client is profiled (during runtime) a hash of the capabilities is calculated and stored in memory.

+if subsequent association requests are seen from the same client, the hash is calculated and compared to what is in memory.
-## viewing reports (*WARNING* subject to change in future versions)

-report files are can be viewed and downloaded from the WebUI of the WLAN PI by browsing to `http://<wlanpi_ip_address>/profiler`.
+if the hash is the same, the additional association request is ignored.

+if the hash is different, capabilities are profiled and a text diff of the client report is saved.

 # installation

+general requirements:

+- adapter and driver that supports both monitor mode and packet injection
+- rtl88XXau and mt76x2u tested regularly (everything else is experimental and not officially supported)

-requirements:
+package requirements:

 - minimum Python version required is 3.7 or higher
-- `netstat`, and `tcpdump` tools installed on host
+- `iw`, `netstat`, and `tcpdump` tools installed on host
-- adapter + driver that supports both monitor mode and packet injection

 installation with pip (recommended):